open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 OpenTelemetry Prometheus Exporter.

-First, copy and paste everything from getting-started metrics[example](../getting-started/Program.cs) to the Program.cs file of the new console application (prometheus-http-server) we've created.
+First, copy and paste everything from getting-started metrics [example](../getting-started/Program.cs) to the Program.cs file of the new console application (prometheus-http-server) we've created.

 And replace the below line: